AlibabaCloudDocs/nas/intl.en-US/Product Introduction/What is NAS.md

     With 99.999999999% data reliability, Alibaba Cloud NAS reduces data security risk in comparison to self-built file storage.

-    The storage must be highly durable by default.
-All data within the file storage service must be synchronously replicated, so that a minimum of two copies of each file are stored within a logical data center.
-The two copies must be stored on different devices.
+    The file storage is highly durable by default.
+All data within the file storage service is synchronously replicated to three copies, three copies of each file are stored on different devices within a logical data center.

 -   Ease of use
     -   Alibaba Cloud NAS supports the NFSv3, NFSv4, and SMB protocols.
 You can directly use apps with NAS without modification.